alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 #### `select()`

-As introduced previously, for a gremlin sentence containing `as()` step, we can use `select(TAG1, TAG2, ...)` step to extract the tagged entities we want.
+As introduced previously, for a Gremlin sentence containing `as()` step, we can use `select(TAG1, TAG2, ...)` step to extract the tagged entities we want.
 Just as `where()` and `dedup()` step, we can add a `by(...)` step after it to further extract the property's value of the tagged entities.

-For example, the following gremlin sentence picked the tagged 'a' vertex's `firstName`.
+For example, the following Gremlin sentence picked the tagged 'a' vertex's `firstName`.

 ```python
 # Extract tagged 'a' vertex's firstName